soundpress/RulesOfNYC/docs/c03/index.rst

       (iv) that the appraiser does not guarantee that it will buy the item from the consumer if the consumer desires to resell it in the future.
 (If the appraiser is willing to make such a guarantee, then it must state the price at which it will buy the item.)
 This disclosure need not be made if the appraiser never buys jewelry from members of the public.

-   (2) Example: The following notice would satisfy the requirements of § 5-47(b), in the case of an appraiser who also buys from the public and who is not willing to make any guarantees concerning purchase:
+   (2) Example: The following notice would satisfy the requirements of 6 RCNY § 5-47(b), in the case of an appraiser who also buys from the public and who is not willing to make any guarantees concerning purchase:

       Notice – This appraisal tells you the approximate price at which you could replace this article with comparable merchandise at a retail jewelry store which normally sells jewelry of like quality.
 You should not expect to be able to sell the article for this amount.
 The opinions of appraisers concerning value vary by up to 25 percent.
 This company does not promise to buy the article from you at the appraised value or at any fraction of the appraised value.